 5. Mount Vernon Estates and Gardens

 Mount Vernon is the 500 acre plantation estate of our first president, George Washington.
 It’s located along the shores of the Potomac River in Mount Vernon Virginia.
-Even the drive to get there, along George Washington Parkway, is stunning in fall.
+Even the drive to get there, along George Washington Parkway, is stunning because of the fall foliage.

 Mount Vernon and its gardens are especially beautiful during the fall foliage season in Washington D.C.
 While you’re there, you can tour of the estate and learn about the history of America’s first president.
 The mansion is one of the iconic buildings of 18th century America.